On this page

 Number of packs smoked per day x Number of years smoked

-While it isn't a foolproof way to determine health outcomes, there is a correlation with COPD, lung cancer, and heart disease the higher the number is.
+It's not a foolproof way to determine health outcomes, but there is a correlation with COPD, lung cancer, and heart disease the higher the number is.

 Other Lung Irritants

-In addition to smoking, exposure to other lung irritants can also contribute to the development of COPD.
-Secondhand smoke, air pollution, and chemical fumes from the environment or workplace can all cause damage to the lungs.
+Exposure to other lung irritants can also put you at risk for COPD.
+Secondhand smoke, air pollution, and chemical fumes from the environment or workplace can all cause lung damage.
 People who work in industries like mining, construction, and manufacturing may be at a higher risk of developing COPD because of exposure to dust, fumes, and other airborne particles.

 Genetic Factors

-Genetic factors can also play a role in the development of COPD.
+Genetic factors can also play a role in COPD.
 Alpha-1 antitrypsin deficiency (AATD) is a rare genetic disorder that affects the lungs and liver.
-People with AATD have low levels of a protein called alpha-1 antitrypsin, which helps protect the lungs from damage.
+People with AATD have low levels of a protein called alpha-1 antitrypsin, which helps protect the lungs from harm.
 Without enough of this protein, the lungs are more susceptible to damage from irritants like cigarette smoke, leading to an increased risk of developing COPD.

 Age and Asthma

-Age is another significant risk factor for COPD.
-The disease is most commonly diagnosed in people over the age of 40, as the lungs naturally lose some of their elasticity and function as we age.
-Additionally, having asthma can increase the risk of COPD, especially if the asthma is not well-controlled or if the person smokes.
+Age is another risk factor for COPD.
+The disease is most commonly diagnosed in people over the age of 40, since the lungs naturally lose some of their elasticity and function as we age.
+Having asthma can increase the risk of COPD, especially if it's not well-controlled or if the person smokes.

 Is COPD Contagious?